Home Insurance

 “Overloaded power bars and outlets can also lead to holiday fires, so this is something homeowners should keep in mind,” adds Hilton.

 She reminds homeowners to make sure they have working smoke and carbon monoxide alarms.
-Plus, if you have a monitored fire alarm system installed in your home, you could be eligible for a discount, home insurance depending on your provider.
+Plus, if you have a monitored fire alarm system installed in your home, you could be eligible for a home insurance discount depending on your provider.

 Fire shouldn’t be your only concern this holiday season